xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

   * correct binding of features to objects, and
   * controlled misbinding, such as spatial swaps or rivalrous displays.

 * Record neural activity from multiple cortical areas (for example early visual, higher visual and parietal regions) using a method that supports reasonable temporal and spatial resolution.

-* Define a fixed encoding `e` in `E_bind` before data analysis.
+* Before analysis, define a fixed encoding `e` in `E_bind` together with its libraries, resolution grid and weight ranges, and document these as part of the experimental protocol.

 *Protocol:*

-1. For each trial, form a state `m` in `M_bind` that includes activity summaries, candidate tokens and reports.
+1. For each trial, form a state `m` in `M_bind` that includes activity summaries, candidate tokens and reports, and discard any episodes in `S_sing_bind`.

-2. For each state and resolution index:
+2. For each regular state and resolution index:

    * compute `C_coherence(m; k)` for each token,
    * compute `E_conflict(m)`,
    * compute `Tension_bind(m; r_level)`.

 3. Group trials into:

    * correct binding group, where reports match the intended object feature assignments,
    * misbinding group, where reports show feature swaps or conjunction errors.

 4. Compare distributions of `Tension_bind` across these groups under encoding `e`.

 *Metrics:*